-- To manage the Forest for multiple benefits including timber, wildlife, water, recreation, aesthetics, cultural resources, and unique natural resources.
+- To manage the forest for multiple benefits, including timber, wildlife, water, recreation, aesthetics, cultural resources, and unique natural resources.
 A long-term management schedule includes an array of silvicultural practices ranging from clearcutting to selective cutting.
-Additional activities include wildlife habitat improvement and the protection and enhancement of aesthetic and cultural resources including historic buildings and structures.
-All activities are conducted in ways that protect soil and water resources including wetlands, while also permitting a variety of recreational opportunities. - To serve as a model for other forest landowners by applying up-to-date, science-based, biologically sound, and financially feasible natural resource management practices.
+Additional activities include wildlife habitat improvement and the protection and enhancement of aesthetic and cultural resources, including historic buildings and structures.
+All activities are conducted in ways that protect soil and water resources, including wetlands, while also permitting a variety of recreational opportunities. - To serve as a model for other forest landowners by applying up-to-date, science-based, biologically sound, and financially feasible natural resource management practices.
 School of Forest Resources faculty, staff, and students regularly conduct research on forestlands and publish articles describing research results and forest practices in popular and scientific journals.
-The school also uses the Forest and its facilities to host professional and public meetings, workshops, and tours.
+The school also uses the forest and its facilities to host professional and public meetresources management research, education, and demonstration consistent with the mission of the School of Forest Resources.
+The use of the forest for research, education, and demonstration is strongly encouraged.
+Forest personnel cooperate with University and non-University researchers to identify and protect suitable research sites.
+Special efforts are made to promote the use of the forest for undergraduate and graduate-level teaching, as well as for elementary and secondary education and continuing education. ings, workshops, and tours.
 The best available forestland management technology is used in all operations.

-Additional Forestwide inventories will be conducted every 10 years to incorporate the most recent advancements in technology and research as well as provide education opportunities for forestry students.
-The data from these subsequent inventories will be used to update the 50-year management plan.
+Additional forestwide inventories will be conducted periodically to incorporate the most recent advancements in technology and research as well as provide education opportunities for forestry students.
+The data from these subsequent inventories will be used to update the 50year management plan.